The Dreaming: Altjira

 Early doubts about the precision of Spencer and Gillen's English gloss were expressed by the German Lutheran pastor and missionary Carl Strehlow in his 1908 book Die Aranda (The Arrernte).
-He noted that his Arrente contacts explained altjira, whose etymology was unknown, as an eternal being who had no beginning.
-In the Upper Arrernte language, the proper verb for 'to dream' was altjirerama, literally 'to see God'.
+He noted that his Arrernte contacts explained altjira (also spelled alchera), whose etymology was unknown, as an eternal being who had no beginning.
+In the Upper Arrernte language, the proper verb for "to dream" was altjirerama, literally "to see God".
 Strehlow theorised that the noun is the somewhat rare word altjirrinja, which Spencer and Gillen gave a corrupted transcription and a false etymology.
 "The native," Strehlow concluded, "knows nothing of 'dreamtime' as a designation of a certain period of their history."

-Strehlow gives Altjira or Altjira mara (mara meaning 'good') as the Arrente word for the eternal creator of the world and humankind.
-Strehlow describes him as a tall strong man with red skin, long fair hair, and emu legs, with many red-skinned wives (with dog legs) and children.
+Strehlow gives Altjira or Altjira mara (mara meaning "good") as the Arrernte word for the eternal creator of the world and humankind.
+Strehlow describes him as a tall, strong man with red skin, long fair hair, and emu legs, with many red-skinned wives (with dog legs) and children.
 In Strehlow's account, Altjira lives in the sky (which is a body of land through which runs the Milky Way, a river).

 However, by the time Strehlow was writing, his contacts had been converts to Christianity for decades, and critics suggested that Altjira had been used by missionaries as a word for the Christian God.

 In 1926, Spencer conducted a field study to challenge Strehlow's conclusion about Altjira and the implied criticism of Gillen and Spencer's original work.
-Spencer found attestations of altjira from the 1890s that used the word to mean 'associated with past times' or 'eternal', not 'god'.
+Spencer found attestations of altjira from the 1890s that used the word to mean 'associated with past times' or "eternal", not "god".

 Academic Sam Gill finds Strehlow's use of Altjira ambiguous, sometimes describing a supreme being, and sometimes describing a totem being but not necessarily a supreme one.
 He attributes the clash partly to Spencer's cultural evolutionist beliefs that Aboriginal people were at a pre-religion "stage" of development (and thus could not believe in a supreme being), while Strehlow as a Christian missionary found presence of belief in the divine a useful entry point for proselytising.

 Linguist David Campbell Moore is critical of Spencer and Gillen's "Dreamtime" translation, concluding: